Hourly Wage Calculator

 How many working hours per month are typical?

 That depends on your weekly schedule.
 At 40 hours per week, the monthly average is about 173.33 hours.
 At 38 hours it is about 164.67 hours, and at 20 hours part-time it is about 86.67 hours.
-The calculator shows this monthly average automatically.
+The calculator makes clear this monthly average automatically.

 What is the difference between paid hours and effective working hours?

 Paid hours spread your annual salary across all regular compensated hours in the year.
-Effective working hours conceptually remove paid vacation days and public holidays.
-That gives you a second perspective focused on hours actually worked.
+Effective working hours conceptually remove paid vacation days and public holidays, so you can compare pay per paid hour with pay per hour actually worked.

 Yes.
 That is exactly why the working-days-per-week field matters.
 If you work four days per week, the calculator can derive daily hours and effective working days accordingly.